David Hennessy: Career

 Hennessy joined the New Orleans police force as a messenger in 1870.
 While only a teenager, he caught two adult thieves in the act, beat them with his bare hands, and dragged them to the police station.
 He made detective at the age of 20.

 With his cousin Michael Hennessy and private detectives James Mooney and John Boland of New York City, he arrested the notorious Italian bandit and fugitive Giuseppe Esposito in 1881.
 Esposito was wanted in Italy for kidnapping a British tourist and cutting off his ear, among numerous other crimes.
 Esposito was deported to Italy, where he was given a life sentence.

 In 1882, Hennessy was tried for the murder of New Orleans Chief of Detectives Thomas Devereaux.
 At the time, both men were candidates for the position of chief.
-Hennessy argued self-defense and was found not guilty.
+Hennessy argued for self-defense and was found not guilty.
 Hennessy left the department afterwards and joined a private security firm given police powers by the city.
 He handled security for the New Orleans World Fair of 1884–1885.
 The New York Times noted that Hennessy's men were, "neatly uniformed and are a fine-looking and intelligent body of men, far superior to the regular city force."

 In 1888, Joseph A. Shakspeare, the nominee of the Young Men's Democratic Association, was elected mayor of New Orleans with Republican support.
 Having promised to end police inefficiency, Shakspeare promptly appointed Hennessy as his police chief.

 Hennessy inherited a police force that was (according to the local press) incompetent and plagued by corruption.
 Under his supervision, it began to show signs of improvement.